+6.1.
 Poor punctuality is not acceptable and can sometimes lead to irregular school attendance patterns.
 Good time-keeping is a vital life skill which will help children as they progress through their school life and out into the wider world.

+- 6.2.
 Pupils who arrive late disrupt lessons and, if a child misses the start of the day, they can feel unsettled and embarrassed and risk missing vital work and important messages from their class teacher.

+- 6.3.
 The times of the start and close of the school day for all pupils at St Thomas More Catholic Primary School are:

-Gates open: 8.30am
+- a) Gates open: 8.30am

-Registration starts: 8.45am Registration closes: 9.15am End of the school day: 3.15pm
+- b) Registration starts: 8.45am

+- c) Registration closes: 9.15am

+- d) End of the school day: 3.15pm

+6.4.
 How we manage lateness:

-- The school day starts at 8.30am when children can begin to come into school; - Registers are taken at 8.45am; - Children arriving after 8.45am are required to come into school via the school office accompanied by a parent/carer and provide a reason for their lateness, which is recorded; - At 9.15am the registers will be closed.
-In accordance with the Regulations, if your child arrives after that time, they will receive a mark that shows them to be on site 'U', but this will not count as a present mark and it will mean that they have an unauthorised absence; - The school may contact parents/carers regarding punctuality concerns;
+- a) The school day starts at 8.30am when children can begin to come into school; - b) Registers are taken at 8.45am; - c) Children arriving after 8.45am are required to come into school via the school office accompanied by a parent/carer and provide a reason for their lateness, which is recorded; - d) At 9.15am the registers will be closed.
+In accordance with the Regulations, if your child arrives after that time, they will receive a mark that shows them to be on site 'U', but this will not count as a present mark and it will mean that they have an unauthorised absence; - e) The school may contact parents/carers regarding punctuality concerns; - 6.5.
 Unauthorised lateness could result in the school referring to the Local Authority for sanctions and/or legal proceedings.
-If your child has a persistent lateness record, you may be asked to meet with Mrs McNally but you can approach us at any time if you are having difficulties getting your child to school on time.
+If your child has a persistent lateness record, you may be asked to meet with the Headteacher but you can approach us at any time if you are having difficulties getting your child to school on time.
 We expect parents and staff to encourage good punctuality by being good role models to our children and, as a school, we celebrate good class and individual punctuality.